AutoPas/AutoPas/docs/userdoc/ContainerInterfaceModel.md

 Particles leaving the domain are always returned, and particles can be added and deleted at any time.
 Historically this interface behavior was also called 'Linked-Cells-like'.
 For periodic boundary conditions or in an MPI-parallel simulation, the user is responsible for inserting the appropriate halo particles.
-The particle neighbour lists are updated when a particle moves more than `verletSkinPerTimestep / 2` or at the rebuild frequency.
+The particle neighbour lists are updated when a particle moves more than `verletSkin / 2` or at the rebuild frequency.

 ## Internal Container Behavior
 For Verlet list-based containers to perform efficiently, the aforementioned behavior is a problem, because they rely on their list references to not change until the next list rebuild.